 We come away excited, but feeling more confused than we were before, and we are sure the confusion is only because we haven’t been studying this stuff for as long as this expert has.
 So we accept it, and try to remember even fragmented details from our encounter to share with others so they can experience the same excitement as we.

-There’s Pastor John Hagee with his “Four Blood Moons” from a few years back who sold thousands of videos and books on the subject and got so many tens of thousands of people to watch his show on Sundays with his huge big-screen presentation behind the pulpit.
+There’s Pastor John Hagee with his “Four Blood Moons” from a few years back who sold thousands of DVDs and books on the subject and got so many tens of thousands of people to watch his show on Sundays with his huge big-screen presentation behind the pulpit.
 His followers were hanging on his every word that something great was about to happen.
 Each of the 4 blood moons came and went just as science said they would.
 Nothing happened.
 But he cashed in, and his followers forgot about the ‘blood moons’ because they were all moved on to the next big thing.

 Over the years, from various prophecy “experts,” it’s been debit cards transitioning into the ‘Mark of the Beast,’ North Korea delivering an EM pulse to take out our cars and electrical grids, or Obama as the Antichrist, to name just a few.